strudelAndCoffee/thought-bubble-blowhole/README.md

 PUT - 'friendId' field required as JSON // _removes another User ('friedId') from 'friends' array of User by ID_

-THOUGHT Routes
+> THOUGHT ROUTES:

 `/api/thoughts`

-GET - no JSON body // _gets all Thoughts_
+GET - no JSON body // _gets all Thoughts_\
 POST - 'thoughtText' and 'username' fields required as JSON // _creates a Thought and adds it to 'thoughts' array of User ('username')_

 `/api/thoughts/<Thought ID>`

-GET - no JSON body // _gets single Thought by ID_
+GET - no JSON body // _gets single Thought by ID_\

-PUT - 'thoughtText' field required as JSON // _updates 'thoughtText' field value for single Thought by ID_
+PUT - 'thoughtText' field required as JSON // _updates 'thoughtText' field value for single Thought by ID_\
 DELETE - no JSON body // _deletes a Thought by ID_

 `/api/thoughts/<Thought ID>/reactions`